 Category (Gas Volume) Category (Customers) Text Information 5 4 Our team has heard of PSMS but has not seen "real world" examples of a PSMS.
 3 5 While barriers do exist, we are planning to implement API RP 1173 within the next five years.
 4 3 An SMS would be redundant to our current procedures.
 5 5 Safe operation of our system is currently achieved by implementation of pipeline regulations.
 1 3 Lack of prioritization.
 3 3 Lack of prioritization.
 5 2 Not mandated and currently have procedures and practices in place that essentially mimic API RP 1173.
-5 5 Too many regulations and or requirements NOW!!!
-4 5 We think we meet the requirements of API RP 1173 without needing another formal plan.
+4 5 We think we meet the re Too many regulations and or requirements NOW!!!
+We think we meet the requirements of API RP 1173 without needing another formal plan.
 5 5 Three-person operation.
 5 5 We use our O&M plan, Emergency Plan, and DIMP for gap assessment and safety culture.
 5 5 Two-person operation.
-5 5 I just took over the position two months ago.
+Two-person operation.
+5 5 5 I just took over the position two molearn and catch up on.
+I just took over the position two months ago.
 I have a lot to learn and catch up on.